-The main part of this page is a very brief overview of the Equality Act 2010 rules on further and higher education, which apply to universities and various other bodies.
+The main part of this page is a very brief overview of the Equality Act 2010 rules on further and higher education, which apply to universities, FE colleges and some other bodies.

 This page, indeed this website, focuses on the law.
 However, to put things in perspective, it should usually be possible to resolve issues to do with stammering at university or college without any recourse to legal rules.

 If one wants support on stammering, or just to talk things over, there should be people one can talk to such as the university’s Disability Office, or one’s personal tutor.
 See Resolving issues at university or FE college, which also discusses other support available and ways to take a problem further if necessary.

 For example there is the Stamma helpline (stamma.org).
 Also STUC at www.stuc-uk.org supports student and staff in higher education who stammer.
 On university disability services see Don’t be afraid of the student disability service (stamma.org), and Do not ride your uni education, steer it (stamma.org), both 2019, and there are articles on being a student with a stammer in the links below.

 Universities and FE colleges are subject to the Equality Act